JavierChico/JavierChico.github.io/_posts/2024-08-12-vorticity_eq.md

 Your browser does not support the video tag.
 </video>

-The code required to solve the problem, including a smoothed random initial condition is available here
+The code required to solve the problem, including a smoothed random initial condition is available below.
+The integration steps are done in a strange way so that we can track the solution progress in real time.

 ```
 import numpy as np
 import matplotlib.pyplot as plt
 from scipy.fft import fft2, ifft2, fftfreq
 from scipy.integrate import solve_ivp
-import matplotlib.animation as animation
 import time

 print('Parameters')